google/zetasql/docs/procedural-language.md

 Multiple variable names can appear in a single `DECLARE` statement, but only one `variable_type` and `expression`.

-It is an error to declare a variable with the same name as a variable declared earlier in the current block or in a containing block.
+It's an error to declare a variable with the same name as a variable declared earlier in the current block or in a containing block.

 If the `DEFAULT` clause is present, the value of the expression must be